gerardogrisolini/ZenNIO/README.md

 <img src="https://github.com/gerardogrisolini/Webretail/blob/master/webroot/media/logo.png?raw=true" width="80" alt="Webretail - RMS" />

-HTTP Server for IoT developed with SwiftNIO
+HTTP Server for IoT based on SwiftNIO

+#### Developing

+ZenNIO's master branch is at the moment developing what will become SwiftNIO 2.0.0 which will be Swift 5-only.

 ### Getting Started